royroycat/youtube9loop/readme.md

  4. [yii config] go to `/protected/config/main.php` fill back `***my-sql-username***`, `***my-sql-password***`, `***youtube-api-key***`
  5. for `youtube-api-key`, you can obtain it by Google
  6. for `***only-your-ip***`, gii is GUI of yii, but the admin GUI you may want to access by your machine only, so setting your local machine IP may better
+ 7. [js hardcode] js/customPlayer.js, there also one `youtube-api-key` you need to fill in
  6. [optional] go to `protected/config/params.php`, `***your-email-address***@gmail.com` is your email address obviously. `default_youtube_id` is the song will be play when user have not put any youtubeid be GET parameter
  7. Access your youtube9loop site now!